-The area identified with this soil type is situated entirely within the HoKua Farm Lots (formerly known as Kapa'a Highlands I) and is in the "Open Space" of the HoKua Farm Lots project.
-No construction is proposed in the project "Open Space."
+The area identified with this soil type is situated entirely within the HoKua Farm Lots and is in the "Open Space" of the HoKua Farm Lots Project.
+No construction is proposed in the Project's "Open Space."

 Since no construction will occur in this area, there will be no harm, changes or loss of this area.